ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 2. Set [openOnClick](https://tiptap.dev/api/marks/link#open-on-click) to `false` for the editor, to restrict the user from opening a link from the editor by clicking.
 Users can open the link only by
     `Right-click >> Open link in new tab` from the editor.
 3. Set [autoLink](https://tiptap.dev/api/marks/link#autolink) to `true`, to add the valid link automatically when typing.
-4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to `false` which will replace the current selection in the editor with the URL.
-If it is `true`, adding a link to the selection will add the link behind the word which is not supported for the initial pass.
+4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to `false` which will attach the URL to current selected text in the editor, converting it into a hyperlink.
+If it is `true`, pasting a link to the selection will add the link behind the word which is not supported for the initial pass.

 The `nimble-rich-text-viewer` will be responsible for converting the input markdown string to HTML Fragments with the help of `prosemirror-markdown` parser, which is then converted to HTML string and rendered into the component to view all rich text content.

 _Implementation details for supporting absolute link:_

-For the `nimble-rich-text-viewer` component, we will set up the `link` mark in the Prosemirror schema as below, allowing links in the component to open either in a new tab or in the same tab.
+For the `nimble-rich-text-viewer` component, we will set up the `link` mark in the Prosemirror schema as below, allowing links in the component to open with default behavior (same tab).
 Here is the default [link configuration](https://github.com/ProseMirror/prosemirror-markdown/blob/b7c1fd2fb74c7564bfe5428c7c8141ded7ebdd9f/src/schema.ts#L138C5-L148C6) from the `prosemirror-markdown` package for comparison with the newly updated configuration.